- Record-high second quarter revenue, outpacing industry production with growth in all three reporting segments

 Reconciliation of GAAP Revenue and Earnings to Non-GAAP Revenue and Earnings Measures – 6 Months

-The company will host a conference call on Friday, July 28, 2017 at 8:30 a.m.
+The company will host a conference call on Friday, July 27, 2018 at 9:00 a.m.
 ET.
 The dial-in number is 866-807-9684 (domestic) or 412-317-5415 (international).
-The passcode is TENNECO.
+The passcode is Tenneco Inc. call.
 The call and accompanying slides will be available on the financial section of the Tenneco web site at www.investors.tenneco.com.
-A recording of the call will be available one hour following completion of the call on July 28, 2017 through August 28, 2017.
-To access this recording, dial 877-344-7529 (domestic) or 412-317-0088 (international).
-The purpose of the call is to discuss the company’s operations for the second fiscal quarter of 2017, as well as provide updated information regarding matters impacting the company’s outlook.
+A recording of the call will be available one hour following completion of the call on July 27, 2018 through August 3, 2018.
+To access this recording, dial 877-344-7529 (domestic), 855-669-9658 (Canada) or 412-317-0088 (international).
+The replay access code is 10122424.
+The purpose of the call is to discuss the company’s operations for the second fiscal quarter of 2018, as well as provide updated information regarding matters impacting the company’s outlook.
 A copy of the press release is available on the financial and news sections of the Tenneco web site.

-Tenneco is an $8.6 billion global manufacturing company with headquarters in Lake Forest, Illinois and approximately 31,000 employees worldwide.
-Tenneco is one of the world’s largest designers, manufacturers and marketers of clean air and ride performance products and systems for automotive and commercial vehicle original equipment markets and the aftermarket.
-Tenneco’s principal brand names are Monroe®, Walker®, XNOx® and Clevite®Elastomers.
+Tenneco is a $9.3 billion global manufacturing company with headquarters in Lake Forest, Illinois and approximately 32,000 employees worldwide.
+Tenneco is one of the world’s largest designers, manufacturers and marketers of ride performance and clean air products and systems for automotive and commercial vehicle original equipment markets and the aftermarket.
+Tenneco’s principal brand names are Monroe®, Walker®, XNOx™ and Clevite®Elastomers.

 Revenue estimates in this release are based on OE manufacturers’ programs that have been formally awarded to the company; programs where Tenneco is highly confident that it will be awarded business based on informal customer indications consistent with past practices; and Tenneco’s status as supplier for the existing program and its relationship with the customer.
 These revenue estimates are also based on anticipated vehicle production levels and pricing, including precious metals pricing and the impact of material cost changes.
 Unless otherwise indicated, our revenue estimate methodology does not attempt to forecast currency fluctuations, and accordingly, reflects constant currency.
-For certain additional assumptions upon which these estimates are based, see the slides accompanying the July 28, 2017 webcast, which will be available on the financial section of the Tenneco website at www.investors.tenneco.com.
+Certain elements of the restructuring and related expenses, legal settlements and other unusual charges we incur from time to time cannot be forecasted accurately.
+In this respect, we are not able to forecast EBIT (and the related margins) on a forward-looking basis without unreasonable efforts on account of these factors and the difficulty in predicting GAAP revenues (for purposes of a margin calculation) due to variability in production rates and volatility of precious metal pricing in the substrates that we pass through to our customers.
+For certain additional assumptions upon which these estimates are based, see the slides accompanying the July 27, 2018 webcast, which will be available on the financial section of the Tenneco website at www.investors.tenneco.com.

-This press release contains forward-looking statements.
-Words such as “may,” “expects,” “anticipate,” “projects,” “will,” “outlook” and similar expressions identify forward-looking statements.
-These forward-looking statements are based on the current expectations of the company (including its subsidiaries).
+In addition, the forward-looking statements contained herein pertaining to the company’s performance are based on the current expectations of the company (including its subsidiaries).
 Because these forward-looking statements involve risks and uncertainties, the company's plans, actions and actual results could differ materially.
 Among the factors that could cause these plans, actions and results to differ materially from current expectations are:

 (i) general economic, business and market conditions;